iluwatar/java-design-patterns/data-transfer-object/README.md

 ---
-title: Data Transfer Object
+title: "Comprehensive Guide to Data Transfer Object (DTO) Pattern in Java"
-description:
+description: "Learn about the Data Transfer Object (DTO) pattern, its implementation, and practical uses in Java applications.
+Optimize data transfer between layers with this structural design pattern."
 category: Structural
 language: en
 tag: